1587causalai/CursorMate/README.md

 ## Multi-Project Support

-CursorFocus can monitor multiple projects simultaneously.
+CursorMate can monitor multiple projects simultaneously.
 There are two ways to set this up:

 ### Manual Setup